The Essential Framework for Crafting Strong Applications

 Cover letter

-For academic or grant applications:
+For academic or grant applications, you will need:

 Resume